-The orphan management algorithm described in [16] actually ensures a stronger property than does the Argus algorithm.
-It ensures that REQUEST\COMMIT can never occur for an orphan access, whereas the Argus algorithm merely ensures that no such REQUEST\COMMIT can occur if the access can "observe" that it is an orphan.
-In this section we define the "strictly filtered database," which allows a REQUEST\COMMIT to occur for an access only if no ancester has aborted.
-(Compare this to the filtered database, which allows an access to REQUEST\COMMIT if an ancestor has aborted as long as the access is not affected by the abort.)
+The orphan management algorithm described in [17] actually ensures a stronger property than does the Argus algorithm.
+It ensures that REQUEST_COMMIT can never occur for an orphan access, whereas the Argus algorithm merely ensures that no such REQUEST_COMMIT can occur if the access can "observe" that it is an orphan.
+In this section, we define the strictly filtered database, which allows a REQUEST_COMMIT to occur for an access only if no ancestor has aborted.
+(Compare this to the filtered database, which allows an access to REQUEST_COMMIT if an ancestor has aborted as long as the access is not affected by the abort.)
 We then define the strictly filtered system, which is composed of transactions and the strictly filtered controller, and show that the strictly filtered system implements the filtered system.
-In the next section we will describe formally the algorithm from [16] and show that it implements the strictly filtered system.
+In the next section, we describe formally the algorithm from [17] and show that it implements the strictly filtered system.

 7.1.
-The Strictly Filtered Database
+THE STRICTLY FILTERED DATABASE.
 The strictly filtered database is similar to the filtered database; it has the same actions, and the same states.
-A triple $(s',\pi,s)$ is a step of the strictly filtered database if and only if the following conditions hold.
+A triple (s', π, s) is a step of the strictly filtered database if and only if the following conditions hold.

-1. (s'.basic\state, $\pi$ ,s.basic\state) is a step of the basic database.

-2. s.history = s'.history $\pi$ if $\pi$ is a basic action.

-- 3. s.history = s'.history if $\pi$ is not a basic action. - 4.
-If $\pi = \text{REQUEST}\text{COMMIT}(T,v)$ where T is an access, and T' is an ancestor of T, then no ABORT(T') event occurs in s'.history.
+- (1) (s'.basic_state, π , s.basic_state) is a step of the basic database, - (2) s.history = s'.history π if π is a basic action, - (3) s.history = s'.history if π is not a basic action. - (4) If $\pi = \text{REQUEST}COMMIT(T, v)$ where T is an access, and T' is an ancestor of T, then no ABORT(T') event occurs in s'.history.

-Thus, at the point where the REQUEST\COMMIT of an access is about to occur, an explicit test is performed to verify that there is no preceding abort of any ancestor of the access.
+Thus, at the point where the REQUEST_COMMIT of an access is about to occur, an explicit test is performed to verify that there is no preceding abort of any ancestor of the access.

 7.2.
-The Strictly Filtered System
+THE STRICTLY FILTERED SYSTEM.
 The strictly filtered system is the composition of transactions and the strictly filtered database.
-Executions, schedules and behaviors of the strictly filtered system are strictly filtered executions, schedules and behaviors, respectively.
+Executions, schedules, and behaviors of the strictly filtered system are strictly filtered executions, schedules, and behaviors, respectively.

-Lemma 21: The strictly filtered system implements the basic system.
+LEMMA 21.
+The strictly filtered system implements the basic system.

-Proof: The proof is similar to that of Lemma 7.
+PROOF.
+The proof is similar to that of Lemma 7. \Box